SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 31
 ```

-- The reduce operator

-The `reduce` operator sums the values from the source Observable and returns a singular value, once the source completes.
+- `reduce` - Sums the values from a given Observable and returns a singular value.

 ```js
 import { of } from 'rxjs';